If you’re trying to figure out how to budget with irregular income, we’ve got the solution for you.

 And it’s probably not the work.
 It’s the money—or lack thereof—or maybe just the not knowing about the money and the waiting for the money.
 Or the flaky clients, late invoices, and unexpected expenses.
 Sound familiar?

 It isn’t just you.
-Living on a variable income is a wild ride.
+Living on an unpredictable income is a wild ride.
 The highs are high (So much work!
 Big invoices paid on time!
 New business!
+Extra money!
 Feeling rich!) and the lows are low (Uncertainty.
 Doubt.
 Fear.
 Feeling stuck and poor.
+Dwindling emergency fund.
+Credit card debt.
 So poor.
 What if you never get another job again?).

 Or maybe you work seasonally, and a few large expenses blindside you just as you transition to your slowest months.You’re stressed about money just about every minute of the day—and night, because you can’t sleep when you are stressed about money.